JuliaComputing/Multibody.jl/docs/src/rotations.md

 Most components that may use Euler angles also allow you to select the sequence of axis around which to perform the rotations, e.g., `sequence = [1,2,3]` performs rotations around ``x`` first, then ``y`` and ``z``.

 ## Quaternions
 A [quaternion](https://en.wikipedia.org/wiki/Quaternion) represents an orientation using 4 numbers.
 This is a non-minimal representation, but in return it is also singularity free.
-Multibody.jl uses non-unit quaternions to represent orientation when `quat = true` is provided to components that support this option.
+Multibody.jl uses _non-unit quaternions_[^quat] to represent orientation when `quat = true` is provided to components that support this option.
 The convention used for quaternions is ``[s, v_1, v_2, v_3]``, sometimes also referred to as ``[w, i, j, k]``, i.e., the real/scalar part comes first, followed by the three imaginary numbers.
+When quaternions are used, state variables `Q̂` denote non-unit quaternions, while normalized unit quaternions are available as observable variables `Q`.
+The use of non-unit quaternions allows Multibody to integrate rotations without using dynamic state selection or introducing algebraic equations.

+[^quat]: "Integrating Rotations using Non-Unit Quaternions", Caleb Rucker, https://par.nsf.gov/servlets/purl/10097724

 Multibody.jl depends on [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl) which in turn uses [Quaternions.jl](https://github.com/JuliaGeometry/Quaternions.jl) for quaternion computations.
-If you manually create quaternions using these packages, you may convert them to a vector to provide, e.g., initial conditions, using `vec(Q)`.
+If you manually create quaternions using these packages, you may convert them to a vector to provide, e.g., initial conditions, using `Rotations.params(Q)` (see [Conversion between formats](@ref) below).

 ### Examples using quaternions
 - [Free motions](@ref) (second example on the page)